robertmand/FAIR-DaSH/_episodes/ep2.md

 - Illustrate the importance of indexed data repository
 - Summarize the steps of data indexing in a searchable repository
 keypoints:
-- This episode covers the following FAIR principles:
+- **This episode covers the following FAIR principles**
-- (Meta)data are registered or indexed in a searchable resource (F4)
+- (Meta)data are registered or indexed in a searchable resource F4
 - (Meta)data are released with a clear and accessible data usage licence (R1.1)
 ---
 #### What is a data repository?